mjambon/purple-fringe/README.md

 It is also possible that UV light is captured as purple by the sensor of a digital camera.
 As a result, black objects on a white background will exhibit a purple fringe all around.
-Note that this is different other types of chromatic aberration, where some objects have a red margin on one side and a blue margin on the other side.
+Note that this is different then some other types of chromatic aberration, where some objects have a red margin on one side and a blue margin on the other side.

 Now for the method.
 The problem of removing the purple fringe is